Skip to content

 Kick off the Summer School with inspiring speakers, a doctoral symposium, and an interactive workshop exploring the opportunities, challenges, and ethical dimensions of Human‑AI collaboration.

-Registration and Welcome Session : 09:00–09:30
+Registration and Welcome Coffee : 08:30 – 09:00

 Coordinator: Pouriya Miri

-Lecture: managing knowledge in experiment-driven AI development - from documentation to trustworthiness: 14:00 - 15:30
+Lecture: Managing knowledge in experiment-driven AI development - from documentation to trustworthiness: 14:00 - 15:30

 Speaker: Georgia Gkioka

-Interactive Workshop: trustworthy AI in practice (hands-on workshop): 16:00 - 17:30
+Interactive Workshop: Trustworthy AI in practice (hands-on workshop): 16:00 - 17:30

 Speaker: Georgia Gkioka